Molajo/Fieldhandler/README.md

 on field-level rule compliance, applications ensure data collection processes provide clean, verified, and useful information.

+Mission critical applications rely on well designed and carefully implemented cleansing, formatting and verification routines.
+The goal of the *Molajo Fieldhandler* is to make it easier for PHP developers not only to accomplish this goal but as importantly to be able to communicate exactly how the application enforcing integrity constraints in terms that the client can understand.

 ## Overview of the Methodology ##

 At the most basic level, *constraints* define data collection and usage rules.